sramam/git-mods/README.md

 ...
 ```
 - THEN, install the dependencies.

 *NOTE*: This inversion actually makes the flow easier, since `husky` uses a postinstall script to setup any hooks specified from the scripts section.
-This was we don't have to run the post-install script manually.
+This way we don't have to run the post-install script manually.

 ```
 npm install git-mods husky --save-dev